jason1234309/Immerse_Website/_pages/log.md

 * **Monday**: I finished the python csv parser assignment and I did a few github experiments
 * **Tuesday**: I worked on experimenting with GitHub branches and forks, I also worked on the Bootcamp python assignments
 * **Wednesday**: I started the Vivado installation, I look through the Symbiflow examples repo and followed the steps to download the tools needed to build the example projects and I worked finished the python exercises for bootcamp
 * **Thursday**: I finished installing Vivado and getting it to run on my lab computer.
-I also studied about FPGA design in the "Designing Digital Systems With System Verilog (u2.02)" textbook
+I also studied about FPGA design in the "Designing Digital Systems With System Verilog (u2.02)" textbook.
+I also reviewed using the vivado gui, and I learned how to write system verilog test benches
-* **Friday**:
+* **Friday**: I finished the verilog test benches and finished experimenting with the vivado gui.
+I also started to learn how to use vivado using tcl commands.
+I build my sphinx docs example, and I studied how to use the sphinx architecture to create code documentation.
+I also organized my Github notes into a single documentation file.